ewinds/luci-app-wifidog/README.md

 3. Sync with remote server

 ## Install
-1. Git clone this respository in your `package` directory
+1. Git clone this respository in your `package` directory.
-2. `make menuconfig` and select luci-app-wifidog in LUCI category
+2. `make menuconfig` and select luci-app-wifidog in LUCI category and save.
+3. `make luci-app-wifidog/compile` with a single package.